 So how then do we really adopt a way of working and meeting so that sustainable practices become habitual?
 This is something our clients are looking for too – how to make long term, meaningful change.
 Here’s some food for thought:

 - Company sustainability goals need to be infiltrated through every department and team, so it becomes part of day-to-day business culture.
 We have seen sustainability questions in RFPs for years, however often the individual meeting owner does not seem as engaged and the budget can get in the way.
 Start small, and build upon your strategy.

-- Encourage sustainable behaviour from the outset and throughout the event communication campaign and onsite.
+- Encourage sustainable behavior from the outset and throughout the event communication campaign and onsite.
 Look at more sustainable travel routes or methods.
 Can you encourage your attendees to car share?
 Are your flights using sustainable aviation fuel?
-What about having attendees share what greener behaviours they are adopting in their personal lives?
+What about having attendees share what greener behaviors they are adopting in their personal lives?

 - Decide what carbon emissions you want to measure and do that consistently across your programme of events so you have a baseline you can then improve upon.
 Metrics for measurement vary greatly globally and the industry lacks standardisation in this area.
 This is gradually getting easier with more accessible emissions calculators which is good, but then challenge what you are going to do with the output.
 Share ‘visual guilt’ with the attendees rather than just a number of tonnes of CO2 as this will be more meaningful and generate positive action.
 Publicise what projects have been supported through offsetting measures.

 - The M&E supply base needs to shout, and I mean shout, about their eco-credentials.
 That info needs to be readily available to those sourcing suppliers for events so that this information can be visible to decision-makers.

 - Consider the circular economy in every element of the event planning process.
 Where have items come from?
 Where will they go afterwards?
 Can they be re-used or shared with the local community?